stderr-enst/jobefficiency/episodes/06_pinning.md

 ## How to achieve?
 ## Exercise: Understanding Process and Thread Binding

+Pinning (or binding) means locking a process or thread to a specific hardware resource such as a CPU core, socket, or NUMA region.
+Without pinning, the operating system may move tasks between cores, which can reduce cache reuse and increase memory latency, directly diminishes performance.

 In this exercise we will explore how MPI process and thread binding works.
 We will try binding to **core**, **socket**, and **numa**, and observe timings and bindings.

 :::::::::::::::::::::::::: instructor